Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Candidate Selection

 The following selection criteria assure satisfactory detection and image-subtraction quality in all remaining candidates.
 We introduce two definitions to expedite discussion.
 A Type-2 detection is a {\tt SExtractor} detection in a single filter that does not contain any image processing errors.
 These errors include an inability to measure a fitted flux, the R.A. or Decl. of an object not being on a CCD, masking of bright objects overlapping the transient object, the inability to fit the PSF of the object, the inability to make a stamp in the difference image, a large number of pixels with negative flux values, and a $5\sigma$ difference between psf flux fitting and aperture flux fitting.
 A Type-1 detection is a Type-2 detection that has also been given an {\tt autoscan} score of 0.7 or larger.

 {\it Criterion 1.} We require candidates to have at least one Type-1 detection.
 This criterion ensures a high-purity sample of real objects with little contamination from image processing artifacts.

 {\it Criterion 2.} We require a second detection in the light curve of Type-2 or Type-1, and we require this secondary detection to be on a different night from the detection in Criterion 1.
 By ensuring a second detection that is separated in time from the first detection, we remove all moving objects from our sample.
 This temporal separation could in principle be shortened to $\sim1$~hour, but because we co-added our images from the same night and band, this time separation requirement is effectively a multi-night requirement.
+In these observations, we find that fast-fading transients such as KNe have a high efficiency of 93\% for this multi-night requirement based on the simulations discussed in Section \ref{sec:sensitivity}.
 We also relax the required {\tt autoscan} score of the second detection since the first Type-1 detection from Criterion 1 has already yielded a high-purity sample.

 After the level-1 quality criteria, we are left with 2192 candidates in our sample.
 This sample is mostly composed of astrophysical objects with observed variable brightness as a result of the quality criteria.
 There is a large population of artifacts still present at this stage that passed the selection criteria, but these are removed by Criterion 5.